Code-Institute-Submissions/5km-parks-MP2/README.md

     - The walk time froim the users current location.
     - The Google rating of the park.

-Additional customisable feature are:
+**Additional customisable feature are:**

-**Set Radius**
+# User Set Radius
 A user can select betwen the default 5km radius, or choose 3km and 1km.
-Selecting a new distance will re-render the radius on the map.
+Selecting a new distance will re-render the radius on the map canvas.
-And trigger a new search for open opens with the set radius.
+And trigger a new search for open parks within the set radius.

-**Customise Radius Colour**
+# Customise Radius Colour
-Depending on the terrain or if using Dark Mode.
+Depending on the terrain or if using dark mode.
-A user has the choice of 6 different* radius colours.
-*or 7 if you include white when in dark mode*
+A user has the choice of 6 different* radius colours.\ *Or 7 if you include white when in dark mode*

-**Dark Mode**
+# Dark Mode
-The user can choose between the default light them.
-Or a dark them.
-This setting is saved between visit, so a user can maintain their preferred setting.
+The user can choose between the default light theme.
+Or a dark theme.\ This setting is saved between visits, allowing a user to maintain their preferred setting.

-**Help Section**
+# Help Section
 Accessible from the top right corner help icon.
-Or the 'Having trouble' text in the inital call to action.
+Or the 'Having trouble?' text in the inital call to action.
 The help menu explains whats required for the app to function and information on how the app works.

-**Filtered Results**
+# Filtered Results
 Only open parks are displayed.
-And parks with 100 or more user review - to make sure the rating displayed is representative of the park.
+And parks with 100+ user reviews - just to make sure the ratings displayed are representative of the park.

-**Error Reporting**
+# Error Reporting
-If the location cannot be found after a period (5000ms).
+If the location cannot be found after a period of 5000ms.
 A prompt will appear on the map canvas informing the user and inviting them to reload the page.

 If a user attempts to use a map control without a map present, they will also receive a notificaton.
 But will still be able to use non map dependant functions such as Dark Mode.

+## Technologies

+### Languages